-PCIe lanes serve as the information highway through which bits of data are transferred from the PCIe device connected on the motherboard to the CPU for processing.
-In the following text we read more about what are PCIe lanes.
+PCIe lanes serve as the information highway through which data bits are transferred from the PCIe device connected to the motherboard to the CPU for processing.
+In the following text, we read more about what PCIe lanes are.

 PCIe is a high-speed standard that allows you to add extra functionalities to your motherboard with the help of expansion cards.
 PCIe is one of two primary methods, the other being SATA, that allows you to add components to your PC.

-Knowing what PCIe lanes are and how many you have is an essential part of your building a PC that meets your current needs and is also future proof.
+Knowing what PCIe lanes are and how many you have is essential to building a PC that meets your current needs and is also future-proof.

-Different expansion cards have different PCIe lane requirement.
-The more demanding an expansion card is, the more PCIe lanes it requires for catering to the higher throughput rate of the expansion card.
+Different expansion cards have additional PCIe lane requirements.
+The more demanding an expansion card is, the more PCIe lanes it requires to cater to the expansion card’s higher throughput rate.

-A card can have 1, 4, 8 or 16 lane requirement, 1 lane being used by weaker card like WiFi network cards and 16 lanes used by demanding cards that produce a lot of data like a graphics card.
+A card can have 1, 4, 8, or 16 lane requirements, one lane used by a weaker card like WiFi network cards, and 16 roads used by demanding cards that produce a lot of data like a graphics card.

 What is PCIe?

-PCIe stands for Peripheral Component Interconnect Express and it is one of the primary interfaces that is used to add internal components to your, the other one being SATA.
+PCIe stands for Peripheral Component Interconnect Express, one of the primary interfaces used to add internal components to yours, the other being SATA.

 Image: PCIe Lanes illustrated.
 Source: HowStuffWorks.com

-A PCIe express lane is basically a connection that contains two pairs of wires.
+A PCIe express lane is a connection containing two pairs of wires.
 One for receiving data from the CPU and another for sending data to the CPU.

 Each lane moves the data at 1 bit per cycle at least.
-The actual speed at which the data is transferred across a lane is determined by the CPU as well as the PCIe version.
+The CPU and the PCIe version determine the speed at which the data is transferred across a lane.

 Since PCIe lanes are scalable, more lanes connected to a device will multiply the data transfer speed.

-Therefore if an x1 device works at 1 bit per cycle, an x4 device will work at 4 bits per cycle but will also occupy 4 PCIe lanes.
+Therefore if an x1 device works at 1 bit per cycle, an x4 device will perform at 4 bits per cycle but will also occupy 4 PCIe lanes.

-A typical graphics card is an x16 device and hence occupies 16 PCIe lanes.
+A typical graphics card is an x16 device occupying 16 PCIe lanes.

 Understanding PCIe Lanes: An Analogy

-To better understand what PCIe lanes are, let’s use a real-world example that can serve as an analogy to what exactly these lanes are and how they work.
+To better understand what PCIe lanes are, let’s use a real-world example that can serve as an analogy to what precisely these lanes are and how they work.

 PCIe lanes can be likened to a highway with traffic lanes.
-When you have data moving across the highway, a single bit can be perceived as a vehicle traversing a lane.
+When data moves across the highway, a single bit can be perceived as a vehicle traversing a lane.

 The more lanes connected to a device, the more traffic it can handle.

-In addition to that, just because the highway has the potential to carry certain amount of traffic, does not mean it will always be 100% occupied or saturated.
+In addition, just because the highway has the potential to carry a certain amount of traffic does not mean it will always be 100% occupied or saturated.

-Similarly, sometimes a device connected does not use the entire capacity.
-For instance a WiFi 6 network card has a max throughput of 300 MB/s.
-This is an x1 devices meaning it requires the smallest x1 slot with single lane to operate.
+Similarly, sometimes a device connected does not use its total capacity.
+For instance, a WiFi 6 network card has a max throughput of 300 MB/s.
+This is an x1 device requiring the most undersized x1 slot with a single lane to operate.

 You Don’t Have Unlimited Lanes

-This is important to note because, if your motherboard has two PCIe X16 slots but your overall build only has 20 available lanes, that would not mean that you can install two graphics card working at x16 mode as that would require 32 lanes.
+This is important to note because if your motherboard has two PCIe X16 slots, but your overall build only has 20 available lanes, that would not mean you can install two graphics cards working at x16 mode, as that would require 32 routes.
 Read the Note on SLI and Crossfire below.

 Image: Intel Core i7-10700K has 16 PCIe lanes.

-You can find out the amount PCIe lanes you have through the specsheet.
+You can find the number of PCIe lanes in the spec sheet.

-Depending upon the generation the make and model of your CPU, the amount of PCIe lanes differ.
-For instance an average Intel Core series processor from 10th and lower generation offers 16 lanes.
+Depending upon the generation of the make and model of your CPU, the amount of PCIe lanes differ.
+For instance, an average Intel Core series processor from the 10th and lower generation offers 16 lanes.
 All 16 lanes connect to the x16 slot.

 On the 11th Gen Intel Core series CPU, you have 20 PCIe lanes.
-16 of these connect to an x16 slot and the rest of 4 lanes connect to an M.2 slot (typically).
+16 of these connect to an x16 slot, and the rest of the four lanes connect to an M.2 slot (typically).

 A typical AMD Ryzen processor has 24 lanes.
-16 of these connect to an x16 slot, 4 of them connect to an M.2 slot (typically) and the rest of the 4 connect to the motherboard chipset.
+16 of these connect to an x16 slot, four relate to an M.2 slot (typically), and the rest link to the motherboard chipset.

-Extreme or server grade CPUs boast a lot more PCIe lanes.
-As such you can add a large number of expansion cards or graphics card working at x16 mode.
+Extreme or server-grade CPUs boast a lot more PCIe lanes.
+As such, you can add many expansion cards or graphics cards working at x16 mode.

 Image: Intel Core i9-9980XE has 44 PCIe lanes.

-A single workstation grade processor like the Intel Core X-Series processor has enough PCIe lanes to operate two graphics cards at full X16 bandwidth with PCIe lanes to spare.
+A single workstation-grade processor like the Intel Core X-Series processor has enough PCIe lanes to operate two graphics cards at total x16 bandwidth with PCIe lanes to spare.

 AMD Ryzen Threadripper Pro 3995WX workstation grade processor offers 128 PCIe lanes!